 top of page

-A Review of the Barbie Movie: The Confusion Postmodern Feminism
+A Review of the Barbie Movie: The Confusion of Postmodern Feminism

 Stereotypical Barbie from the Barbie movie